zhuxinqimac/zhuxinqimac.github.io/_pages/about.md

 News
 ======

+- 11/19/22 Our paper [ContraFeat: Contrasting Deep Features for Semantic Discovery] has been accepted by AAAI23!

 - 04/28/22 I start to work as an Applied Scientist Intern at Amazon!

 - 06/11/21 Our CVPR21 paper [Where and What?
 Examining Interpretable Disentangled Representations](https://arxiv.org/abs/2104.05622)